llite/smart-doorbell/README.md

 Most likely isn't waterproof so probably install somewhere it won't get wet.

-an example esphome config are include
+an example esphome config is include